 Assessor name(s)

-Table cells to record: (1) the importance of the service assessed using the following relative scale (adapted from Defra 2007, see Table 1 below) where the level of significance is decided prior to conducting the assessment but is based on the number of beneficiaries (or disbeneficiaries); (2) free text box to describe the benefit; and (3) record of benefit realized at local, regional or global scales.
+Table cells to record: (1) the importance of the service assessed using the following relative scale (adapted from Defra 2007, see Table 1 below) where, in order to improve objectivity, the level of significance is decided prior to conducting the assessment but is based on a pre-determined number or range of beneficiaries (or dis-beneficiaries); (2) free text box to describe the benefit; and (3) record of benefit realized at local, regional or global scales, the definition of which needs to be decided prior to conducting an assessment.

-[Table 1.
-Defra (2007) scale of likely significance of ecosystem services]
+Table 1.
+Defra (2007) scale of likely significance of ecosystem services